libopencm3/libopencm3-examples/examples/stm32/f1/stm32-h103/timer/README.md

 using international morse timing, with a dot element of 100ms

-It's intended for the ST STM32F4DISCOVERY eval board.
+It's intended for the olimex stm32-h103 eval board.
 It should blink a LED on the board.

 ## Board connections